CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{< img src="/images/cumulus-linux/mlag-peerlink-sizing.png" width="600" >}}

 Scaling this example out to a full rack, when planning for link failures, you need only allocate enough bandwidth to meet your site's strategy for handling failure scenarios.
-Imagine a full rack with 40 servers and two switches.
-You might plan for four to six servers to lose connectivity to a single switch and become single connected before you respond to the event.
-So expanding upon our previous example, if you have 40 hosts each with 20G of bandwidth dual-connected to the MLAG pair, you might allocate 20G to 30G of bandwidth to the peer link - which accounts for half of the single-connected bandwidth for four to six hosts.
+For example, for a full rack with 40 servers and two switches, you might plan for four to six servers to lose connectivity to a single switch and become single connected before you respond to the event.
+So expanding upon our previous example, if you have 40 hosts each with 20G of bandwidth dual-connected to the MLAG pair, you might allocate 20G to 30G of bandwidth to the peer link, which accounts for half of the single-connected bandwidth for four to six hosts.

 ### MTU and MLAG

 The {{<link url="Switch-Port-Attributes#mtu" text="MTU">}} in MLAG traffic is determined by the bridge MTU.
 Bridge MTU is determined by the lowest MTU setting of an interface that is a member of the bridge.
-If you want to set an MTU other than the default of 9216 bytes, you must configure the MTU on each physical interface and bond interface that are members of the MLAG bridges in the entire bridged domain.
+If you want to set an MTU other than the default of 9216 bytes, you must configure the MTU on each physical interface and bond interface that is a member of every MLAG bridge in the entire bridged domain.

-For example, if an MTU of 1500 is desired through the MLAG domain in the example shown above, **on all four leaf switches**, {{%link url="Switch-Port-Attributes#mtu" text="configure `mtu 1500`"%}} for each of the following bond interfaces, as they are members of bridge *bridge*: peerlink, uplink, server01.
+The following example commands set an MTU of 1500 for each of the bond interfaces (peerlink, uplink, server01), which are members of bridge *bridge*:

 {{< tabs "TabID1009 ">}}